Well- almost everything.

 #9. try rubbing non-expensive garments that got strange stains on them with water and a drop of dish soap.

 this isn’t meant for expensive silk blouses and such. just your everyday t-shirt and workout clothes.

-Now about the ecological point of view- dish soap isn’t chemical free, but if you can find the colorless odorless type, then you prevent some of the possible damage, and if you learn to use only a few drops instead of the usual gallons of cleaning detergents that are used for all the above mentioned chores- well- that’s green too!
+Now from the ecological point of view- dish soap isn’t chemical-free, but if you can find the colorless odorless type, then you prevent some of the possible damage, and if you learn to use only a few drops instead of the usual gallons of cleaning detergents that are used for all the above-mentioned chores- well- that’s green too!

-Of course- if you can afford to buy ecological dish soap -that is far better- but that’s not always the situation. but I believe minimizing the amount of heavy duty detergents like bleach and others is great too-
+Of course- if you can afford to buy ecological dish soap -that is far better- but that’s not always the situation. but I believe minimizing the number of heavy-duty detergents like bleach and others is great too-

 Enjoy- the cooliflower.